sabhinav3/sozo/README.md

 SOZO mainly focuses on :
 - The people will be the first responders.
 - The Auothorities and locals are the first one to save lifes .
-- Access the location and save people.
+- Access location and save people.
 - Many Articles to educate people about safety & health.